chrisbergen4/computational-mechanics/module_01/01_Interacting_with_Python.md

 # 01 - Interacting with Python

-These notebooks are a combination of original work and modified notebooks from [Engineers Code](https://github.com/engineersCode/EngComp.git) learning modules.
+these notebooks are a combination of original work and modified notebooks from [Engineers Code](https://github.com/engineersCode/EngComp.git) learning modules.
 The learning modules are covered under a Creative Commons License, so